microsoft/pbiworkshops/Day After Dashboard in a Day/README.md

 [Learn more about the prerequisites for the lab](./Prerequisites.md).

-### Dataset
+#### Sample data
-The AdventureWorks sample databases and Analysis Services models were originally published by Microsoft to show how to design a SQL Server database using SQL Server 2008.
+The AdventureWorks sample database is published by Microsoft to show how to design a SQL Server databases and Analysis Services models.

-The company, VanArsdel, manufactures expensive retail products that can be used for fun as well as work.
-It sells them directly to consumers nationwide as well as in several other countries.
+To learn more, see [AdventureWorks sample databases](https://docs.microsoft.com/sql/samples/adventureworks-install-configure?view=sql-server-ver15&tabs=ssms).

 ## Data Preparation

+**Task:** New files are being dropped to a publicly accessible **Web page** which you have been tasked with collecting.
+All of the files maintain a consistent column naming and data type, and the file names follow a format of **BLAH** to make combining the files easier.

 ### Iteration

-**Project requirement:** New files are being dropped to a **Web page** which you have been tasked with querying and aggregating.
-Fortunately, all the files are of the same format, with a consistent column and file naming to make combining the files easier.
+**Project requirement:** New files are being dropped to a publicly accessible **Web page** which you have been tasked with collecting.
+All of the files maintain a consistent column naming and data type, and the file names follow a format of **BLAH** to make combining the files easier.

 1. From the **Home** tab select the drop-down for **Get data** and then **Blank query**.